sabourke/prefactor-1/docs/source/index.rst

     data be specified explicitly and that metadata-feedback steps be done at the end (required for ingest of data products into the LTA).
 For more details on the differences, see the individual pipeline sections below.
-For general information on prefactor (e.g., installing, running, etc.), see the documentation for the user version.
+For general information on prefactor (e.g., installing, running, etc.), see the documentation for the user version (see link above).

 The Prefactor Pipelines